NachoColl/AWS-Project-Templates/templates/website/static-website-v2/README.md

 # Static Website DevOps Pipeline - Version 2

 This template creates a static website in AWS.

-Compared to Version 1, it uses GitHub as the repo for triggering deployment.
+Compared to Version 1, it uses GitHub as the repo for triggering deployment (after some tests, I don't like CodeCommit :().

 ## How To Use